morungos/jsonperfmon/README.md

 **lightweight** It only needs a few megabytes of memory (~4 Mb) to manage datas.
 Memory is allocated during the first collect and reused during all the process life.

 **Per second data collection** Every group of data - cpu_total, cpus, memory, disks, nfs, adapters & processes - can be collected in a single json or in an indivual one at a period of 2^n (power) seconds.

-**Rsyslog integration** The tool provide an option to communication through pipes with rsyslog improg module.

-**Elasticsearch** The json file can be efficiently inserted in elastic search indexes to monitoring multiple linux / Aix boxes in the same charts.

 ### Usage / options
 `jsonperfmon [-A <n>] [-t <n>] [-u <n>] [-m <n>] [-s <n>] [-n <n>] [-i <n>] [-p <n>] [-r] [-R]`